Bowl, spindle, detail, and roughing gouges carry different mass and nose shape.

 After the object comes the cut

-If the geometry makes sense now, move to the scene-based page and watch what changes when the gouge actually meets the wood.
+If the geometry makes sense now, move to the scene-based page and watch what changes when the gouge meets the wood.